Coboundaries and eigenvalues of finitary S-adic systems: Introduction

 A {\em substitution shift} $(X_{\sigma},T)$ is an $S$-adic dynamical system where the directive sequence $(\sigma_n)_{n\geq 0}$ is constant, i.e., there exists a substitution $\sigma$ such that $\sigma_n=\sigma$ for each $n$.
 Our departure point for this work is Host's article \cite{Host:1986}, where he identifies {\em coboundaries} as an important tool for describing eigenvalues of a {\em primitive} substitution shift $(X_{\sigma},T)$, which allowed him moreover to prove the striking result that measurable eigenvalues are continuous eigenvalues.
-A coboundary is basically partial information that identifies the relationship between the values that a putative eigenfunction $f$ can take on the orbit of some select set of points $\mathcal D$.
+We use here the term coboundary following Host's definition, which is not to be confused with the usual meaning of a coboundary, i.e., a function of the form $f- f\circ T$.
+A coboundary is basically partial information that identifies the relationship between the values that a putative eigenfunction $f$ can take on the orbit of some select set of points $\mathcal D$ called {\em limit words}, see Definition \ref{def:limit-word}.
 In the substitution case, $\mathcal D$ is the finite set of {\em $ \sigma $-periodic points}, and primitivity ensures that the $T$-orbit of any of these points is dense in $X_{\sigma}$.
 For a primitive substitution $\sigma$, Host shows that any coboundary defines a continuous eigenvalue, i.e., one with a continuous eigenfunction, and every measurable eigenvalue, i.e., one with a measurable eigenfunction, defines a coboundary, and therefore is a topological eigenvalue; see Theorem \ref{Host}.
 In this proof, Host identifies that for $\lambda$ to be an eigenvalue, $\lambda^{|\sigma^n(a)|}$ must converge to a coboundary for each letter $a$, but in fact he needs, and shows, the stronger fact that this convergence must be geometric.